trae1357/NoteTaker/README.md

 and once you are done with the note you can delete the note with a easy trash button.

 <img width="415" alt="notetaker3" src="https://user-images.githubusercontent.com/73687257/116952924-29465f80-ac49-11eb-96bf-19f0e00f4e0a.png">

+I hope you enjoy the Note Taker App!!